AdobeDocs/commerce-frontend-core/src/pages/javascript/logger.md

 ---
-group: javascript-developer-guide
-subgroup: 1_Javascript
-title: JavaScript Logger
+title: JavaScript Logger | Commerce Frontend Development
-menu_title: JavaScript Logger
-menu_order: 20
+description:
 ---

-## Logger overview
+# JavaScript Logger

 The `Logger` class provides logging functionality for an application.
 It can be used to  display errors, warnings and debug messages.